amusecode/amuse/src/amuse/community/higpus/src/docs/readme.txt

 ratio (E-E0)/E0 where E is the total energy at the current time and E0 is the total initial energy.

-- H6Blog.dat : it summarizes the simulation information.
+- HiGPUs.dat : it summarizes the simulation information.
 It could be something like:

 > ==================================================